mminer/mminer.github.com/_posts/2018-01-25-unity-scene-view-bookmarks.md

 ## Refinements

-Let's add some polish to make this groovy new feature really shine.
+Let's add polish to make this groovy new feature shine.
 Ideally our scene view bookmarking system also boasts these niceties:

 - Supports more than one bookmark
 - Offers ability to return to scene view prior to recalling bookmark (i.e. an undo of sorts)
 - Validates menu item to prevent recalling bookmark that doesn't exist

-Actually let's take the easy route and just [download the finished script](https://github.com/mminer/scene-view-bookmarks/blob/master/SceneViewBookmarker.cs) instead.
+Actually let's take the easy route and [download the finished script](https://github.com/mminer/scene-view-bookmarks/blob/master/SceneViewBookmarker.cs) instead.
 Drop it into your Unity project and you're set.
 Press <kbd>option / alt</kbd> and a number from 1 to 9 to bookmark the current scene view.
 When you want to return to the scene view that you bookmarked, press <kbd>shift</kbd> and the number you chose.
 After recalling a bookmark, return to the former scene view by pressing <kbd>shift</kbd> <kbd>0</kbd>.

 Then get back to working on that MMORPG.
 It's not going to release itself.